-NASA fires engines of its massive moon rocket for the first time but cuts test short after an unidentified problem

-“We really are trying to make sure that everything’s operating properly and safely,” Alex Cagnola, a NASA engineer, said on the agency’s broadcast.
-“You know the test team was seeing some data that they might not like, and so obviously you know our engines were shut down ahead of the eight-minute scheduled time frame.
-But we do have a lot of good data to go look at.”
+NASA cuts short first ‘hot-fire’ test of its massive moon rocket, already plagued by delays and cost overruns

+John Honeycutt, the SLS rocket program manager, confirmed there was an “MCF” reading, or a “major component failure,” a potentially significant issue.
+But he said, “I don’t know much more about that than you do. ...
+Any parameter that went awry on the rocket could send that failure ID.”

+He said it was unclear whether the problem was related to the rocket’s hardware, software or a faulty sensor.
+“I think we need to do our due diligence and go look at the data that we’ve collected,” he said.

-The goal was to simulate a full-duration launch and emit a thunderous roar and a massive plume of fire, while the core stage — the main part of the rocket — was clamped down on a test stand at NASA’s Stennis Space Center near Bay St. Louis, Miss.
-The ignition was successful, and the engines ran for just over a minute.
-Then controllers could be heard saying there was an “MCF,” or major component failure, with one of engines.
-The shutdown happened shortly thereafter.
+The test was supposed to simulate a full-duration launch with the core stage — the main part of the rocket — clamped down on a test stand at NASA’s Stennis Space Center near Bay St. Louis, Miss.
+The ignition was successful, but the engines ran for just over a minute before they shut down.

+During the briefing, Honeycutt said controllers saw a “flash” around one of the engines just before the shut down but said he didn’t have any information about what caused the flash or if it caused any damage to the engine.

 The truncated test is another setback for a program that for years has suffered all sorts of problems, delays and more than $1 billion in cost overruns.
 It’s also yet another stumble by Boeing, the prime contractor on the core stage.
 The aerospace giant has had a series of problems in its space and defense divisions in addition to the crashes of its 737 Max airplanes.